 The FabLight requires compressed gas to assist in cutting metal.
 Many metals will cut using compressed shop air that is clean (oil-free) and dry (moisture-free).
-Inert gases, such as nitrogen or argon, can be used to reduce edge burning for some metals.
-Oxygen can help speed up cutting of some metals.
+We also provide a robust database of nitrogen cut processes.

 DANGER: All gas supplied to the FabLight must be dry and oil-free.
 Moisture in the system can damage the optics, and oil can introduce a risk of explosion if later cutting with oxygen.